 This guidance cannot provide a complete checklist of what is or is not appropriate behaviour for employees and volunteers in all circumstances.
 It does highlight, however, behaviour which is illegal, inappropriate or inadvisable.
 There will be rare occasions and circumstances in which employees or volunteers have to make decisions or take action in the best interests of a pupil/student which could contravene this guidance or where no guidance exists.
 Individual members of staff and volunteers are expected to make judgements about their behaviour in order to secure the best interests and welfare of the pupils/students in their charge and, in so doing, will be seen to be acting reasonably.
-Such judgements, in those circumstances, should always be recorded and shared with a senior manager.
+Such This means that where no specific guidance exists employees and volunteers should: